VictorS8/SuaCifra/README.md

 <img src="/.github/signInWithGoogleDark_br.com.suacifra.jpg" width="320" alt="Sign In With Google Screen with its button in dark mode"/>

 <img src="/.github/signInWithGoogleLight_br.com.suacifra.jpg" width="320" alt="Sign In With Google Screen with its button in light mode"/>

+It is going to be great!
+Comming in Flutter soon